Whitstone School: Academic performance

 however during its first full year as an academy, performance increased from 44% to 56% of students achieving five or more A* to C GCSE grades including English and mathematics.

 In 2017, it was assessed by Ofsted as "good" on a four-point scale of outstanding, good, requires improvement, or inadequate.

 Houses

 The school has a house system.
-Currently, there are 4 houses: Quantock (Blue), Polden (Red), Blackdown (Yellow), and Mendip (Green).
-These house names are named after ranges of hills in the Somerset area, three of which are Areas of Outstanding Natural Beauty.
+Currently, there are 4 houses: Buzzards (blue, formerly known as Quantock), Red Kites (red, formally known as Polden), Peregrines (yellow, formerly known as Blackdown), and Kestrels (green, formerly known as Mendip).
+The current names are inspired by bird species common to the Somerset area.
+Previously, the houses were named after local hill ranges, three of which are designated Areas of Outstanding Natural Beauty.
 Each house colour is reflected on the school uniform.